-Local SEO in Google: Peculiarities, Reality and MythFrom Experts
+Local SEO Guide in Google: Peculiarities, Reality and MythFrom Experts

-We continue sharing interesting speeches from 8P and as you could understand from the title this one is about local SEO in Google.
+We continue sharing interesting speeches from 8P and as you could understand from the title this one is about localized SEO strategy in Google.
 Alexis Rylko, Senior SEO Specialist at iProspect France, shared his own experience in local SEO.

 In local optimization our target audience is searching products and services in the particular location.
 Geolocation can be tight or broad, it can be the city, district or state.
 Depending on the country there are different administrative units and geolocation trends.